Last Updated on April 12, 2022 by Rei Garnet

 Can rabbits be left alone for 8 hours?

 Yes, rabbits can be left alone for 8 hours.
-Just make sure that they have enough food and water that would last for 8 hours.
+Just make sure that they have enough food and water to last for 8 hours.

 What I did was buy them a huge hay rack and provide them with 2 water bowls.
 That’s more than enough for them to last a day.